alvumu/IGTest-git/CodeSystem-medication-cs.md

   ],
   "description" : "Codes for drug products or substances representing the Medications on the patient discharge.", "content" : "complete",
-  "count" : 8,
+  "count" : 5,
   "concept" : [
     {
-      "code" : "anticoagulant",
+      "code" : "other-anticoagulant",
-      "display" : "Any Anticoagulant",
+      "display" : "Other Anticoagulant",
-      "definition" : "Any anticoagulant (such as warfarin or a NOAC) was prescribed at discharge" },
+      "definition" : "Any anticoagulant medication"
+    },
     {
       "code" : "antiplatelet",
       "display" : "Any Antiplatelet",
-      "definition" : "Any antiplatelet medication (e.g., aspirin, clopidogrel) was prescribed at discharge" },
+      "definition" : "Any antiplatelet medication"
+    },
     {
-      "code" : "asa",
+      "code" : "antidiabetic",
-      "display" : "Aspirin",
+      "display" : "Any Antidiabetic",
-      "definition" : "Aspirin (acetylsalicylic acid) was prescribed at discharge" },
+      "definition" : "Any antidiabetic medication"
+    },
     {
-      "code" : "clopidogrel",
-      "display" : "Clopidogrel",
-      "definition" : "Clopidogrel was prescribed at discharge" },
-    {
-      "code" : "heparin",
-      "display" : "Heparin",
-      "definition" : "Heparin (either unfractionated or low-molecular-weight) was prescribed at discharge" },
-    {
-      "code" : "warfarin",
-      "display" : "Warfarin",
-      "definition" : "Warfarin, a vitamin K antagonist—was prescribed at discharge" },
-    {
-      "code" : "statin",
-      "display" : "Statin",
-      "definition" : "Statins, used to lower LDL and triglycerides in the blood was prescribed at discharge" },
-    {
       "code" : "other",
       "display" : "Other Medication",
-      "definition" : "A medication other than those specifically listed was prescribed at discharge" }
+      "definition" : "A medication other than those specifically listed was prescribed at discharge" },
+    {
+      "code" : "other-antiplatelet",
+      "display" : "Other Antiplatelet",
+      "definition" : "Other Antiplatelet"
+    }
   ]
 }